frenck/spook/documentation/other_features.md

   - Newly added condition
 ```

 This condition has no options.
-A schedule, a state change, or another automation started the run rather than a person.
+It passes for anything Spook cannot pin on a person: a schedule, a template, an integration acting on its own, or a run forced with the Run button.

 "Nobody started this" is a different question from "not this particular person".
 To exclude specific people, use [](#triggered-by-a-user) instead.